 The same logic applies to foreign language teaching: it’s not just about learning grammar, vocabulary or communication skills, but also getting acquainted with the culture and traditions of the target language.
-Today, the world celebrates Cultural Diversity Day and what better way to commemorate it than by highlighting the importance of teaching culture in language acquisition?
+Let’s see the importance of teaching culture in language acquisition?

 Why is it important to teach culture in language courses?

 Learning a language goes beyond knowing how to greet others or ask for directions.
 You may know thousands of words in your target language, but you may be surprised at the result of trying to communicate with a native speaker for the first time.
 Misunderstandings are very common and can lead to awkward situations.

 For example, imagine you have a company that is about to receive a Chinese delegation for dinner before signing an important contract.
 Your business has a “sit where you like” policy, so that’s what you offer your guest.
 Big mistake!
 In Chinese culture, hierarchy is important, so the head of the group would expect to sit at the head of the table and next to the most senior member of your team.
 If not, they would probably feel offended and humiliated and your business offer might fail before it has even begun!

 So, it is clear that teachers should not separate culture from language in their lessons.
 Culture will help you understand the true meaning of what people say to you, especially when it comes to slang or conversational phrases which often cannot translate word for word.
 This is why world-class universities invest in cultural exchange programmes, where students go and live in a country to learn their target language in a real-world setting.